 - It may take 1-3 months for maximum benefit.
 Therefore, if it does not seem to work at first, do persevere for a while before giving up.

-- It is common practice to take one of these medicines for 4-6 months.
+- It is a common type of practice to take one of these medicines for 4-6 months.
 After this, it is common to stop it to see if it is still needed.
 It can be restarted again if necessary.

 - If a migraine attack occurs, you can still take painkillers or a triptan in addition to the preventative medicine.